-The subject property is zoned Institutional (INST) along Queen's Road and Open Space (O) at the rear along Harvey Road; these zones do not permit this type of development.
-The property is designated Institutional and Open Space by the St. John's Municipal Plan, and rezoning would require a Municipal Plan amendment.
+The proposed amendment package is for the part of the property zoned Open Space (O) at the rear along Harvey Road.
+The Open Space Zone does not allow an Apartment Building and therefore rezoning is required.
+The property is designated Open Space by the St. John's Municipal Plan, and rezoning would require a Municipal Plan amendment.
 A St. John's Urban Region Regional Plan amendment is also required.
 This is discussed in detail below.

-The Open Space (O) Zone along Harvey Road is a hold-over from the first zoning map for St. John's in 1955.
+The Open Space Zone along Harvey Road is a hold-over from the first zoning map for St. John's in 1955.
 At that time, there were only a handful of zones used.
-Parks were zoned Open Space, as well as all churches, churchyards and cemeteries.

-The property is located in Heritage Area 1, and the Cathedral Parish Hall at 68 Queen's Road is designated by Council as a Heritage Building.
-This area is within the St. John's Ecclesiastical District National Historic Site, which was proclaimed several years ago by the Historic Sites and Monuments Board of Canada.
+Parks were zoned Open Space, as well as all churches, churchyards, and cemeteries.
+The property is in Heritage Area 1 and is within the St. John's Ecclesiastical District National Historic Site, proclaimed several years ago by the Historic Sites and Monuments Board of Canada.